 When I first picked up the SIG SAUER MCX I was deeply enamored by the prototype’s look and feel.
-The production MCX still feels solid and well-built as those first prototypes and light to boot.
+The production MCX still feels solid and well-built as those first prototypes and svelte to boot.
 As I mentioned above, the MCX’s pencil thin barrel balances out the lightweight skeletonized stock, keeping the gun from feeling front heavy.
 That makes the gun a pleasure to maneuver around the range.

-I slammed hundreds of rounds through the MCX using everything from massively expensive Federal Gold Medal Match all the way down to reloads I picked up at the local gun range for a few pennies a round.
+I mounted iron sights and a red dot, then slammed hundreds of rounds through the MCX using everything from massively expensive Federal Gold Medal Match all the way down to reloads I picked up at the local gun range for a few pennies a round.
 All of the factory ammunition ran just fine.
 In two cases, the reloads failed to completely chamber — I think you can figure out why (pictured above).
 Two more rounds from the same lot with similar deformities failed to chamber in my PWS rifle as well (whose reliability I haven’t had a single reason to question after a few thousand rounds) so I’m chalking it up to crappy ammunition.
 Still, I’d run factory new ammo if I needed the MCX to be 100 percent reliable.
 Just in case.
 Then again, advising people to run factory ammunition and not crappy reloads is probably as close to “common sense gun safety” as you can get.

 I tested the MCX’s accuracy at 100 yards using Eagle Eye Ammunition .223 Remington ammo.
 Eagle Eye ammo is our official ammo sponsor for accuracy testing for one simple reason: it’s the most consistent ammunition I have ever tested.
 Feeding our guns Eagle Eye allows us to directly compare the accuracy of multiple firearms.
 Just like my other accuracy tests, I configured the MCX with a bipod and rear sandbag.
 Just like you would shoot it real life — no lead sleds here!
 Here are the results.